Places

 - May–September offers long daylight, mild temps (60s–70s°F), and festival energy.

-- Shoulder months (April, October) present cooler breezes and colourful foliage—pack layers for coastal wind.
+- Shoulder months (April, October) are cooler and windier, with colourful foliage; pack layers for coastal conditions.

-- Winter (Nov–Mar) is icy with short daylight; good for Advent or Christmas choir tours but requires cold-weather gear.
+- Winter (Nov–Mar) is icy with short daylight; it works for Advent or Christmas choir tours but requires cold-weather gear.

 - Sauna culture runs year-round—ideal for downtime and community-building.